bbauska/css-mastering-css/README.md

 <h3>CSS MarqueeMenu PLUGIN</h3>

-It is a type of animation effect used in developing web pages for getting attractive text or image scrolling in vertical or horizontal directions.
+<p>It is a type of animation effect used in developing web pages for
+getting attractive text or image scrolling in vertical or horizontal directions.</p>

-Note: You can download the CSS MarqueeMenu plugin in the working folder and include the required files in the head section of the HTML code.
+<p>Note: You can download the CSS MarqueeMenu plugin in the working
+folder and include the required files in the head section of the HTML code.</p>

 <h4>Example:</h4>